collabnix/kubelabs/Jenkins101/what-is-jenkins.md

 ## How it's going to work

 First, you are going to need a Kubernetes cluster to run Jenkins on.
 If you don't have one, I recommend the use of [Minikube](https://minikube.sigs.k8s.io/docs/start/).
 This will create a single node cluster on your local machine.
+This tutorial will also focus on using Minikube to run Jenkins.
+Certain steps need to be done differently when being run on a different type of multi-node cluster.

 Once you have your cluster, you need to create a namespace on which Jenkins will live.
 Do so with: